EsteveNoguera/ibm_ds_certification/README.md

 # IBM Data Science certification in Coursera

-This is a simple repository saving all deliverables done during this certification
+This is a simple repository saving all deliverables I found interesting in doing during this certification

 ## Tools for Data Science